-12.3 Tit-for-tat strategy equilibrium
+13.3 Tit-for-tat strategy equilibrium

-- 12.28 A problem with trigger strategies is that they are too unforgiving-once someone has deviated, they will play the in-cooperative action forever.
-This will not work well in situations where players may deviate by mistake or due to mis-communication. - 12.29 A potential alternative to trigger strategies is tit-for-tat.
-In tit-for-tat: - a player begins with playing H in the first period; - in all future periods, he will choose the action his opponent chooses in the previous period.
-That is, a player will cooperate if his opponent cooperate in the last period and will defect if his opponent defect in the last period. - 12.30 Tit-for-tat strategy profile has many nice features. - The strategy is simple, so it is easy for a player to learn that the other player is playing tit-for-tat. - Unlike trigger strategies, it will not get stuck in the punishment phase forever.
+- 13.31 A problem with trigger strategies is that they are too unforgiving-once someone has deviated, they will play the in-cooperative action forever.
+This will not work well in situations where players may deviate by mistake or due to mis-communication. - 13.32 A potential alternative to trigger strategies is tit-for-tat.
+In tit-for-tat: - in period 1, a player begins with playing H; - in all future periods, she will choose the action her opponent chooses in the previous period.
+That is, a player will cooperate if her opponent cooperate in the last period and will defect if her opponent defect in the last period. - 13.33 Tit-for-tat strategy profile has many nice features. - The strategy is simple, so it is easy for a player to learn that the other player is playing tit-for-tat. - Unlike trigger strategies, it will not get stuck in the punishment phase forever.
 It was the winner in the famous repeated prisoners' dilemma tournament conducted by Axelrod in which strategies devised by well-known game theorists were pitched against each other.
-It did better than many much more complicated strategies. - 12.31 Subgames all belong to one of four types: - the last period's action profile is HH; - the last period's action profile is HC; - the last period's action profile is CH; - the last period's action profile is CC. - 12.32 To determine whether tit-for-tat is a subgame perfect equilibrium, we need to check whether the players would want to deviate in any subgame.
-Since the game is symmetric, we only need to consider player 1.

-12.33 Consider the subgame of the first type (the last period's action profile is HH): The equilibrium payoff is 1.
+It did better than many much more complicated strategies. - 13.34 Subgames all belong to one of four types: - the last period's action profile is HH; - the last period's action profile is HC; - the last period's action profile is CH; - the last period's action profile is CC. - 13.35 To determine whether tit-for-tat is a subgame perfect equilibrium, we need to check whether the players would want to deviate in any subgame.
+Since the game is symmetric, we only need to consider player 1. - 13.36 Consider the subgame of the first type (the last period's action profile is HH): The equilibrium payoff is 1.

-If player 1 deviates, he will get 2 in the current period.
+If player 1 deviates, she will get 2 in the current period.
 The current period outcome will be CH, so the continuation path in the next period will be: HC, CH, HC, ...
 The deviation payoff is therefore equal to